VIRUS TODAY: Black Friday shoppers stay home

 — The Walt Disney Co. has announced plans to lay off 4,000 more workers at its theme parks in California and Florida due to the COVID-19 pandemic.
 The company has been limiting attendance at its parks and changing protocols to allow for social distancing.

-THE NUMBERS: More than 12.9 million Americans have been diagnosed with the coronavirus, and more than 263,500 deaths have been attributed to the virus since the start of the pandemic.
+THE NUMBERS: The number of Americans who have been diagnosed with the coronavirus passed 13 million Friday, and more than 263,500 deaths have been attributed to the virus since the start of the pandemic.
 The country is averaging more than 1,650 deaths per day, according to data from Johns Hopkins University.

-QUOTABLE: “My biggest concern is probably that people will become more relaxed with their individual social distancing/quarantining measures over winter break,” University of Vermont President Suresh Garimella said by email.
+QUOTABLE: “My biggest concern is probably that people will become more relaxed with their individual social distancing/quarantining measures over winter break,” University of Vermont sophomore Brian Boyle said by email.
 “I can only hope that people will remember how important these safety measures are, and will continue to practice them for the sake of their health and for the sake of our education.”

 ICYMI: Letters pouring by the tens of thousands into Santa’s mailbox offer a glimpse into the worries and hopes of children awaiting a pandemic Christmas.
 The postal sorting office in France’s Bordeaux region has been handling his mail since 1962, but this year, along with usual pleas for toys and gadgets, kids are asking for vaccines, for visits from grandparents, for life to return to the way it was.

-Note: This story was first published on Nov.
-27. It was updated on Nov.
-29 to correct the attribution of a quote starting “My biggest concern is probably that people will become more relaxed with their individual social distancing/quarantining measures over winter break.”
-It was said by University of Vermont student Brian Boyle, not university President Suresh Garimella.
-A corrective has also moved.